microsoft/FabConRTITutorial/docs/workshop.md

 2. In the [Tenant Settings](<https://app.fabric.microsoft.com/admin-portal/tenantSettings?experience=kusto>), search for "dashboards", click the toggle to **Enabled**, click **Apply**.
 ![EnableRTDashboards](assets/EnableRTDashboards.png "Enable Real-Time Dashboards")

-### Fabric tenant and capacity for the tutorial

-For the purpose of this tutorial, speakers/proctors will provide a tenant with capacity for you to build your solution.

 ---